5 things you need to know about returning to exercise after birth

 In the early days, it is so important to spend time with your baby, getting to know them and bond with them.
 It is also important to take the time to look after yourself, as a happy, healthy mum means a happy baby.

 Including your little one in your exercise regime means that not only do you get the activity you require to strengthen and rebuild your body after the amazing journey it has just been through, but you are also able to spend time bonding with your little one.

-Going for walks and attending ‘mums and bubs’ postnatal exercise sessions, such as our 4-Week NewMuma Program, are great ways for you to spend time with you new baby, while also getting the much needed activity you need to be happy and healthy.
+Going for walks and attending ‘mums and bubs’ postnatal exercise sessions, such as our 4-Week NewMuma Program, are great ways for you to spend time with your new baby, while also getting the much-needed activity you need to be happy and healthy.

 Remember, it took 9 months for your body to grow and nurture your precious cargo, so be gentle on yourself and give yourself time to get back into shape.

 If you are interested in Jody’s NewMuma Program you can find more information here.
 The program is held at Jody’s private home studio in the northern suburbs of Perth with a maximum of 4 mums and their bubs at each session, giving every woman the opportunity for personalised attention.